-that fit available data as well as the reduced-form approaches, but these approaches have very different out-of-sample predictions.
-In other words, all the estimated demand relationships are similar locally, i.e., for the range of reserve balances that have been observed since 2017, but are very different globally, i.e., for levels of reserves that the fed funds market has not visited in the past fifteen years.85
+Second, while our quantitative-theoretic approach and the reduced-form approaches deliver estimates of the demand for reserves that fit available data equally well, these approaches have very different out-of-sample predictions.
+In other words, all the estimated demand relationships are similar locally, i.e., for the range of reserve balances that have been observed since 2017, but are very different globally, i.e., for levels of reserves that the fed funds market has not visited in the past fifteen years.